 - Do not disable scrolling or resizing options – not only is it an ADA requirement but readers with low vision may need to resize content to accommodate larger text.

-- When possible use a regular link as well as a pop-up link and avoid using other triggering methods – i.e., position on page, amount of time on page, etc.
+- When possible use a regular link as well as a pop-up link and avoid using other triggering methods if possible – i.e., scroll position on page, amount of time on page, etc.